dtsn/jungleskipper/_drafts/disneyland-paris.markdown

 ## Getting to the parks

-The fantastic aspect of all the Disneyland Paris hotels is that they are just a 15-minute walk away from the parks.
-All the moderate/deluxe hotels are placed around a central lake and you walk through the Disney Village to get to the parks.
+The fantastic aspect of all the Disneyland Paris hotels is that they are just a 15-minute to 20-minute walk away from the parks.
+Typically the more expensive the hotel the closer you are to the parks.
+The majority of the hotels are placed around a central lake which you walk around and then through the Disney Village to get to the parks.

 ## Disneyland Park